Interpretable Visual Question Answering by Reasoning on Dependency Trees: Experiment

 We resize the images in FigureQA to $256 \times 256$.
 Then, we use a five-layer CNN to extract the image features.
-Each layer has a $3 \times 3$ kernel and stride of $2$.
-The dimensions of the feature map in first four layers are $64$, and the last layer has $128$-channel outputs.
+Each layer has a $3 \times 3$ kernel and a stride of $2$.
+The dimensions of the feature map in the first four layers are $64$, and the last layer has $128$-channel outputs.
 The resulting feature map is concatenated with the $2$-d coordination map.
-Thus, the spatial feature map has a size of $130 \times 8 \times 8$.
-The output hidden representations of gated residual composition modules and propagation modules are $128$-d.
+Thus, the image feature map has a size of $130 \times 8 \times 8$.
+The hidden output representations of gated residual composition modules and propagation modules are $128$-d.
 The words in a question are first embedded as a $200$-d vector, and then the whole question is encoded by a bidirectional GRU, which has $1024$-d hidden units in both directions.
 The word encoding vector is represented by the GRU hidden vector at its corresponding position.

+For the VQAv2 dataset, we use the image features provided by a bottom-up attention network~\cite{Anderson2017up-down}.
+The bottom-up attention network~\cite{Anderson2017up-down} detects $36$ objects for each image and extracts $2048$-d regional features for each object.
+The word vectors are extracted from a $512$-d bidirectional LSTM at corresponding positions.
+The hidden representation and attention map encoding are $1024$-d and $128$-d, respectively.
+Since attention is performed on $36$ objects instead of the feature map, we use a fully connected layer rather than a convolutional layer to encode the attention results.
+Specifically, we concatenate the $36$-d attention weights with corresponding $4$-d bounding box coordinates, then flatten it to a $36*5$-d vector, and finally fed the $180$-d vector into a fully-connected layer to produce the $128$-d attention map encoding.

-For all three of these datasets, we train our model on the training split, and then we evaluate on the validation and test split.
-The model is trained with the Adam optimizer~\cite{adam}.
-The base learning rate is $0.0003$ for CLEVR, and it is $0.0001$ for FigureQA and Sort-of-CLEVR.
+For CLEVR and FigureQA dataset, the model is trained with the Adam optimizer~\cite{adam}.
+The base learning rate is $0.0003$ for CLEVR, and it is $0.0001$ for FigureQA.
 The batch size is $64$.
 The weight decay, ${\beta}_1$ and ${\beta}_2$ are $0.00001$, $0.9$, and $0.999$, respectively.
+We train our model on the training split, and then we evaluate on the validation or test split.
+For VQAv2 dataset, we train the model on VQAv2 on training and validation split with Adamax~\cite{adam} with a learning rate of $0.001$ and a batch size of $128$.